arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 **Error**
 ![alt text](image-1.png)

+Salesforce Connect

+Is a tool that connects systems

+- External Objects support lookup relationships
+- External Object Data can be viewed together with data from within Salesforce on the same page
+  - External Objects are available on List views
+- External objects can be created for any data source that supports OData 2.0, OData 4.0, OData 4.0.1
+- External Objects are available on Global Search
+- External Objects are available on Mobile App

 ## Given a scenario, explain the capabilities of the various relationship types and the implications of each on record access, user interface and reporting

 What is a relationship in Salesforce?